tyukei/TechBlog/README.md

 # TechBlog
+This is my technical blog.
+I will write down my learning process and share it with you.

 ## Why I started this blog?
 I want to take note of my learning process and share it with others.
 I hope this blog can help you.